bile0026/librenms_server/README.md

 * NOTE:
 Make sure to use strong passwords, don't leave the defaults in this playbook.
+If you want to deploy a specific tag/release from git, uncomment the "version" parameter in the git clone task.

 # How to use:
 1. If running in ansible not AWX/Tower, first install required roles/collections.